jasl/jetson-stacks/README.md

 ## License

 Jetson stacks is released under the MIT License.
-Bundled third party codes or dependencies released under their own licenses.
+Bundled third party codes and dependencies are released under their own licenses.